openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 * hw_cpu_threads_policy=avoid|separate|isolate|prefer

-This will only be honoured if the flavour does not already have a threads policy set.
+This will only be honoured if the flavor does not already have a threads policy set.
 This ensures the cloud administrator can have absolute control over threads policy if desired.